SyneRBI/SIRF-SuperBuild/docker/README.md

 ### More information on usage

 You can use `docker exec` to execute commands in a container that is already running.
-This could be useful for the `Jupyter server` container for instance.
+This could be useful for the `Jupyter server` container.
 For instance
 ```sh
 # check what is running in the container
 docker exec -w / ps aux